Hyuchiha/Annihilation_Gazaplex/README.md

 This plugins is inspired by **Annihilation Plugin** from **ShowBow**.

-This repo contains the base plugin for **Annihilation** and it was designed for be used in **Gazaplex Network** now becomes an open source hoping it can be used in another servers and be maintained by the community.
+This repo contains the code base for **Annihilation Plugin** and it was designed for **Gazaplex Network**, now becomes an open source hoping it can be used in another servers and be maintained by the community.

 # Features
 - Map Voting System